nathanaelytj/nathanaelytj/README.md

 -   💬 Ask me about VueJS, Flutter, Laravel, and Python FastAPI.
 -   📫 How to reach me: You can connect with me via [LinkedIn](https://www.linkedin.com/in/nathanaelytj/) or email at nathanaelytj@ntjapps.com.
 -   😄 Pronouns: He/Him
--   ⚡ Fun fact: I led the creation of a Point of Sale (POS) business product and a personal Wedding Invitation app.
+-   ⚡ Fun fact: My journey into app development started with a curiosity to game.

 ---